Leaflet/Leaflet/plugins.md

-### <a name='vectordata-dynamic'></a>Dynamic/custom vector loading
+### <a name='vectordata-dynamic'></a>Dynamic/custom data loading

-Load dynamic data which is updated in the map, or load vector data in non-standard ways.
+Load dynamic data which is updated in the map, or load GIS vector data in non-standard ways.

 <table class="plugins"><tr><th>Plugin</th><th>Description</th><th>Maintainer</th></tr>
 	<tr>